awsdocs/amazon-s3-userguide/doc_source/S3OutpostsGSCLIJava.md

 #### [ SDK for Java ]

 **Example**
 The following SDK for Java example creates an endpoint for an Outpost\.
+To use this example, replace the `user input placeholders` with your own information\.

 ```
 import com.amazonaws.services.s3outposts.AmazonS3Outposts;